-We’re working to make your ride smoother, safer and more convenient.
-Learn more »
+We’re working to grow our network of buses and trains while making your ride smoother, safer and more reliable.

-TriMet’s 652 buses are the backbone of the Portland area’s transit system.
-Each year, they carry 62% of our rides and travel nearly 24 million miles (almost enough to circle the globe 10 times!).
-Along with new buses, we’re growing bus service every year in an effort to meet the growing demand from riders (and to stay ahead of our region’s rapid population growth).
+Our 675+ buses are the backbone of the Portland area’s transit system.
+Each year, they carry 62% of our rides and travel nearly 24 million miles (enough to circle the globe 963 times!).
+Along with new buses, we’re growing bus service every year in an effort to meet increasing demand from riders (and to stay ahead of our region’s rapid population growth).
 Here’s what we’ve been up to, and what you can expect down the road:

 Rolling out new, next-generation buses

 If you ride regularly — especially on our express lines — you know that some of our old buses can make you feel like you’ve time-traveled to 1995.

 That era is fading away, however, as more and more new buses are on the way.
 These new vehicles will help lower the average age of our fleet to the industry standard of eight years.

 All of our new buses have amenities such low floors, easy-to-clean vinyl seats, bright LED signs and air conditioning — features that were lacking in some of our older buses.
 Now all of our fleet is equipped with A/C and low floors for easy boarding.
 Even better, newer buses mean a more reliable ride for you.

 As technology advances, our buses are getting more efficient in fuel consumption and emissions.
 We’re currently running eight hybrids (four of which have all-electric capabilities), and we’re looking forward to introducing electric buses soon.